Endless waiting.

 Promote Transparency

-If hospitals are meant to serve patients, then patients deserve to know what hospitals are spending their money on.
-We need complete transparency over any large investments made by a California hospital.
+If clinics are meant to serve patients, then patients deserve to know what providers are spending their money on.
+We need complete transparency over any large investments made by a California clinic system.
 That means a complete list of every investment in their portfolios, how much each executive is being paid – both in salary and bonuses, and the amount invested in short-term solutions to understaffing.

-Share your experience as a patient in a California hospital.
+Share your experience as a patient in a California clinic.

-If you’ve been impacted by decreasing quality of care in a California hospital, we want to hear from you.
+If you’ve been impacted by decreasing quality of care in a California clinic, we want to hear from you.
 We will never share your story without contacting you first.

 Who We Are